jancordeiro/terminal-radio-player/README.md

 # Terminal Radio Player

-A simple CLI Radio Player for your Linux terminal
+A simple Terminal Radio Player CLI for your Linux terminal

 ## What

-This CLI Terminal Radio Player allow you to listen web radios from URL or choose radio from a list into program.
+Terminal Radio Player CLI allow you to listen web radios from URL or choose radio from a list into program.

 ## Needs